Michael’s Project Portfolio

 Accutek Custom Hydraulic Wedge Grips.
 Designed to grip tensile test specimens at high loads without applying a preload to the specimens.
 This design was based on a professional set I reverse engineered and shrunk down to suit our needs.
 The cost difference to make vs buy was ~$10k.

 Accutek Custom Vibration Tester: Designed an adjustable height fixture to suit any size high frequency vibration shaker machine.
+(We rented various sized shakers so our hardware had to be versatile)

 Accutek Custom 3 Axis Load Cells: Each device consists of three custom designed load-cells used for ergonomics testing.
 They clamp onto the handles of medical carts so scientists can measure the forces imparted on Nurses arms in 3 axes throughout the day.

-Accutek Medical Device Testing Fixture: For ‘subsidence’ and ‘expulsion’ testing on spinal implants.
+Accutek Medical Device Testing Fixture: For ‘subsidence’ and ‘expulsion’ medical device testing on spinal implants.
 Much of Accutek’s business was based on medical device testing and I worked on many tiny custom load fixtures of this nature.

 Accutek Custom Servo Fatigue Machine: Adjustable tabletop static & dynamic test machine using a ball screw & servo motor.
 (Shown as 3D model because I left before this machine was completely assembled).
 I also laid out & wired the control cabinet for the set of 3 machines.
 I designed, sourced, ordered, and build this whole cabinet.